php-ru/symfony-docs-ru/doctrine/associations.rst

     Remember that you can see all of the queries made during a request via the web debug toolbar.

-Of course, if you know up front that you'll need to access both objects, you can avoid the second query by issuing a join in the original query.
+If you know up front that you'll need to access both objects, you can avoid the second query by issuing a join in the original query.
 Add the following method to the ``ProductRepository`` class::